AtriSukul1508/Comsys-Hackathon/README.md

 #### Dataset Handling

-- Images were loaded and preprocessed with `transforms.Resize`, `transforms.CenterCrop`, and `transforms.ToTensor`.
+- Images were loaded and preprocessed with transforms techniques.
 - A **WeightedRandomSampler** was introduced to balance the dataset in the case of class imbalance.
-- We implemented a custom `GenderDataset` class to streamline the dataloader pipeline.

 #### Optimization Strategy

 - **Adam** optimizer with an initial learning rate of `3e-5`.
-- **ReduceLROnPlateau** scheduler to adaptively reduce learning rate based on validation loss stagnation.
+- **ReduceLROnPlateau** scheduler to adaptively reduce learning rate.
 - Early stopping and model checkpointing were used to prevent overfitting.

 #### Evaluation Metrics